-On the northern shore, sitting on slightly higher ground is an ochre colored cottage—the Chata pri Zelenom—which has been sheltering mountaineers for more than a century.
-Previously known as Brncalova chata, this cottage’s long picnic tables are usually occupied by all sorts of climbers and hikers who go there to see the lake or are just passing by on their way to central Tatras.
+On the northern shore, sitting on slightly higher ground is an ochre colored hut—the Chata pri Zelenom—which has been sheltering mountaineers for more than a century.
+Previously known as Brncalova chata, this mountain hut’s long picnic tables are usually occupied by all sorts of climbers and hikers who go there to see the lake or are just passing by on their way to central Tatras.

 Altitude Gain: 670m

-Zelene pleso is the perfect short hike if you happen to be in High Tatras but don’t have the time needed for a full day or longer hike.
-Minutes from the town of Tatranska Lomnica this small trail on the eastern Tatras is pretty easy and can be done on foot (around 2.5 hours) as well as on a bike.
+The trail to Zelene pleso is the perfect short hike if you happen to be in High Tatras but don’t have the time needed for a full-day hike.
+It’s minutes away from the town of Tatranska Lomnica and can be done on foot (around 2.5 hours) as well as on a bike.